muzz05/QuizFlash/README.md

    - Unzip the downloaded file to your preferred location on your computer.

 3. **Run the Application:**
-   - Navigate to the extracted folder and double-click on `QuizFlash.exe` to launch the application.
+   - Navigate to the extracted folder and double-click on `setup.exe` to launch the application.

 ## Getting Started